 Over the years, folks have said that fishing was better when the barometer was either high, low, rising, falling, or steady.
 I even went on the Internet to see if there was a consensus and there wasn’t.
 About the only thing that seemed certain was that there was no known scientific reason that the barometer should affect the fish.

-So I finally decided to get the pressure readings for my 974 recorded fishing trips and see if there was any kind of correlation.
+So I finally decided to get the pressure readings for my 974 recorded fishing trips and see if there was any kind of correlation between barometric pressure & fishing.
 I couldn’t get readings at each lake so I used the readings from Kamloops Airport which is essentially the epicenter of my fishing trips.
 I got readings for 24 hours and 3 hours in advance of each fishing day.
 I also got readings for the time I started fishing and 4 hours after that for to give a total of four pressure readings for each fishing trip.

 |Success Prior to and During Fishing|